Knowledge Hub

 Advice and answers from the Restaurantology Team

-While modern variations often seek to push the boundaries, common restaurant service types can be grouped rather neatly into the following 4 categories:
+While modern variations continue to evolve, common restaurant service types can be grouped into four primary categories:

-• Quick-Service Restaurants or Limited-Services Restaurants (QSR / LSR)
+• Quick-Service Restaurants or Limited-Service Restaurants (QSR / LSR): Customers order and pay before receiving their food.

 1. When was the food prepared?